18F/ghad/README.md

    npm install
    ```

 1. Run the script as a dry run.
+Note that the `ORG` can actually be a user.

    ```sh
    ORG=...
 GITHUB_TOKEN=... node archive.js